karenpayneoregon/sql-basics/StudentHelpApp/readme.md

 ```

 So for the average developer they know how to work with different types thus it does not matter if in the code samples for this article are just strings.

+## Source code

+Clone the following [GitHub repository](https://github.com/karenpayneoregon/sql-basics), and run the following [project](https://github.com/karenpayneoregon/sql-basics/tree/master/StudentHelpApp).

+Take time also to check out other projects in the repository for intermediate level to advance level code.

+### Requires

+1. Microsoft Visual Studio edition 17.18.0 or higher.

+1. Run the script DatabaseScript\script.sql, make sure to change the path first.
+1.

+### EF Core logging

+The EF Core code logs information under the application folder, under LogFiles followed by a folder for the current day.
+Well worth examining to see what EF Core writes for your code.

 ## Using JSON